 Like solo applicants, couples must individually complete an application and qualify for a program.
 They’ll only be considered for programs that accommodate couples with their skill set match and both of their medical needs.
 Each partner will be contacted for a separate interview if deemed competitive by the placement office, as well as participate in a couple’s interview together.
-Couples will also need to provide a copy of their marriage certificate or sign an affidavit declaring their domestic partnership.
+Couples who are not married will also need to sign an affidavit declaring their domestic partnership.

 Here are some major tips for couple applicants to keep in mind:

 Be in a serious relationship.
 In 2013, Peace Corps was proud to begin allowing same-sex couples to serve as domestic partners.
 This opened the possibility for any interested couple to serve together, not just those who are married.
 However, we want to send couples who have demonstrated a long-term, serious commitment to each other and have successfully navigated hardships together (which we ask about in the couple’s interview).
 Serving as a couple brings a unique set of challenges: being faced with new gender role expectations, little room for individual time and constant comparisons to your partner.
 Your relationship dynamics will be tested in these extreme circumstances.
 We’re looking for couples who can handle these challenges and thrive together.

 Be responsive.
 As a couple, your application is a package deal.
 If one partner’s references are completed, you won’t be able to move forward until the other partner’s references are turned in as well.
 Keep this in mind for any documentation or follow-up activities your placement officer asks of you.